AstarNetwork/astar-docs/docs/learn/architecture/astar-zkevm.md

 The Astar zkEVM is a Layer 2 scaling solution for Ethereum connected to Polygon Aggregation Layer (AggLayer) for shared interoperability.
 It's a modular Validium blockchain.
 Smart contracts that run on the Ethereum Virtual Machine also run on Astar zkEVM.
 The zkEVM boasts the following key features:

 - **Lower Transaction Fees compared to Ethereum** - Due to the transaction batching, as explained above.
 - **Full EVM-equivalence** - Not only EVM compatibility; Equivalence.
 Smart contracts that work on Ethereum also work on Astar zkEVM.
-See the [smart contract section](/docs/build/zkEVM/smart-contracts/) for more information.
 - **Native Account Abstraction** - The Astar zkEVM provides native features designed to revolutionize the end-user experience, and make it seamless.
 See the [Account Abstraction section](/docs/build/zkEVM/integrations/account-abstraction/) to learn more about how to refine the end-user experience.
 - **Top-tier Integrations** - Established names and brands that developers trust power the Astar zkEVM.
 See the [integrations section](/docs/build/zkEVM/integrations/) for more information about 3rd party service providers.
 - **Interoperability and Exposure** - With Astar zkEVM, we are supporting interoperability between the Ethereum and Polkadot ecosystems, uniting communities, and empowering web3 accessibility through a common Multichain vision.